Dany511/P1_Housing_Price_Pred/README.md

 Distribution of the independent variables using hist() function from matplotlib library.
 ![](https://github.com/Dany511/Dany5_portfolio/blob/main/images%202/hist_1.PNG) ![](https://github.com/Dany511/Dany5_portfolio/blob/main/images%202/hist_2.PNG)

+# Correlation Heat map:
+Used sns.heatmap() function from seaborn library to visualize the Correlation heat map for the total dataset.

 # Handling the missing values:
 Used info() function to find the missing values.And all the missing values are taken care by replacing the missing values with the mean of their respective column using SimpleImputer() function.